-1. In accordance with Section 2-156-110 of the Municipal Code: Docs any official or employee of the City have a financial interest in his or her own name or in the name of any other person or entity in the Matter?
+1. In accordance with Section 2-156-110 of the Municipal Code: Docs any official or employee of the City have a

-[] Yes

-NOTE: If you checked "Yes" to Item D.1., proceed to Items D.2. and D.3.
-If you checked "No" to Item D.1., proceed to Part E.

-2. Unless sold pursuant to a process of competitive bidding, or otherwise permitted, no City elected official or employee shall have a financial interest in his or her own name or in the name of any other person or entity in the purchase of any property that (i) belongs to the City, or (ii) is sold for taxes or assessments, or (iii) is sold by virtue of legal process at the suit of the City (collectively, "City Property Sale").
-Compensation for property taken pursuant to the City's eminent domain power does not constitute a financial interest within the meaning of this Part D.

-3. If you checked "Yes" to Item D.1., provide the names and business addresses of the City officials or employees having such interest and identify the nature of such interest:

-Name Business Address Nature of Interest · · · · · · · · · · · · · · · · · · · ····· comply with these disclosure requirements may make any contract entered into with the City in connection with the Matter voidable by the City.

-4. The Disclosing Party further certifies that no prohibited financial interest in the Matter will be acquired by any City official or employee.

-Please check either 1. or 2. below.
-If the Disclosing Party checks 2., the Disclosing Party must disclose below or in an attachment to this EDS all information required by paragraph 2.
-Failure to

-1. The Disclosing Party verifies that the Disclosing Party has searched any and all records of the Disclosing Party and any and all predecessor entities regarding records of investments or profits from slavery or slaveholder insurance policies during the slavery era (including insurance policies issued to slaveholders that provided coverage for damage to or injury or death of their slaves), and the Disclosing Party has found no such records.
+File #: O2015-7185, Version: 1 financial interest i n his or her own name or in the name e of any other person or entity in the Matter?
+NOTE: If you che Part E. cked "Yes" to Item D.L, proceed to I tems D.2. and D.3.
+If you checked "No" to Item D.L, proceed to employee shall ha purchase of any pr legal process at the ve a financial interest in his or her ow roperty that (i) belongs to the City, or e suit of the City (collectively, "City e bidding, or otherwise.permitted, no City elected official or vn name or in the name of any other person or entity in the (ii) is sold for taxes or assessments, or (iii) is sold by virtue of Property Sale").
+Compensation for property taken pursuant to the ncial interest within the meaning of this Part D. Does the Matter in nvolve a City Property Sale? [] Yes [] No • eked "Yes" to Item D.L, provide the n such interest and identify the nature names and business addresses of the City officials or of such interest: Name Business Address Nature of Interest 4.
+The Disclos City official or em rohibited financial interest in the Matter will be acquired by any E. CERTIFICATION ON REGARDING SLAVERY ERA BUSINESS nis EDS all information required by p g Party checks 2., the Disclosing Party must disclose below or in paragraph 2.
+Failure to Page 8 of 13 comply with these Matter voidable b • any contract entered into with the City in connection with the - ng Party has searched any and all records of the Disclosing Party of investments or profits from slavery or slaveholder insurance and any and all predecessor entities regarding records of investments or profits from slavery or slaveholder insurance policies during the slavery era (including insurance policies issued to slaveholders that provided coverage for damage to or injury or death of their slaves), and the Disclosing Party has found no such records.